Gold Down, but Moves Small Ahead of Latest U.S. Jobs Report By Investing.com - Up News Info

 By Gina Lee

-Investing.com – Gold was down on Thursday morning in Asia, remaining flat as the .
-Investors also kept moves small, with the latest U.S. jobs report due later in the week.
+Investing.com – Gold was down on Friday morning in Asia, but held steady as investors refrained from making big bets ahead of the latest U.S. jobs report.

-On the data front, the U.S. for September was a higher-than-expected 568,000.
-Subsiding numbers of COVID-19 cases boosted high-contact activity such as dining out at restaurants and travel.
+The number of filed during the past week also dropped to 326,000, the most in three months, and indicated further recovery in the country’s job market.

-Investors now await the jobs report, including , due on Friday to glean clues about the U.S. Federal Reserve’s timeline to begin asset tapering.
+Meanwhile, the U.S. Senate on Thursday approved legislation to temporarily raise the federal government’s $28.4 trillion debt limit and avoid the risk of default within the month.
+It will put off a longer-term solution until early December 2021.

-In other central bank news, the Reserve Bank of India will hand down its policy decision on Friday.
+In Asia Pacific, the will hand down its policy decision later in the day.

-Meanwhile, investors also continue to monitor a debate in the U.S. Senate to increase the debt ceiling.
-Although the Republican and Democrat parties are nearing a deal for a temporary increase to avert a federal debt default in the next two weeks, the bipartisan debate continues.
+China’s for September released earlier in the day, was a 53.4.
+The country also held 62.64 million fine troy ounces of gold at the end of September 2021, unchanged from August, according to official data released on Thursday.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.